EvenStarArwen/HousePricePrediction/README.md

 # HousePricePrediction
- Large Scale House Price Prediction in China
+ This is the repository for the a Large Scale House Price Prediction project in China and is still under developing.